pywbem/pywbem/docs/intro.rst

 WBEM servers
 ------------

-Pywbem supports communication with any WBEMServer that conforms to the DMTF specifications.
+Pywbem supports communication with any WBEM server that conforms to the DMTF specifications.
 See section  :ref:`Standards conformance`.

 Server Specific Features